-In this lesson, students will learn expressions related to making appointments.
+In this Business English lesson, the students will learn expressions related to making appointments.
 Specifically, they will gain language for making phone calls and organizing dates.

 Introduction